Spring Support

 IDE support

-With a decent IDE like IntelliJ IDEA you get completion support on the configuration attributes so it can be easily determined which configuration options are available.
+With a decent IDE like IntelliJ IDEA or Eclipse, you get completion support on the configuration attributes so it can be easily determined which configuration options are available.
 Even better, there is also some documentation for each attribute (e.g. by using "Quick documentation" with CTRL-Q in IDEA).

 <beans xmlns="http://www.springframework.org/schema/beans"